-- A maintenance income test applies to Youth Allowance. - Where a Youth Allowance claimant or recipient is the only child in a family who attracts maintenance income, the maintenance income test free area is \$1,587.75 per year.
+- · A maintenance income test applies to Youth Allowance. - · Where a Youth Allowance claimant or recipient is the only

-- maintenance income, the maintenance income test free area is \$529.25 per year.
-Where a Youth Allowance claimant or recipient is not the - only child in a family who attracts maintenance income but the family has no FTB eligible children attracting maintenance income: - the maintenance income free area across all of the family's maintained Youth Allowance claimant or recipient children will be \$1,587.75 per year, plus - \$529.25 per year for each maintained Youth Allowance claimant or recipient child after the first. - The maintenance income free area for each of the family's Youth Allowance claimant or recipient children is the value of the maintenance income free area across all of the family's maintained Youth Allowance claimant or recipient children divided by the number of these children. - Maintenance income over the maintenance income free area worked out for each maintained Youth Allowance claimant or recipient will reduce Youth Allowance by 50 cents for each dollar (subject to a 'cap' on the size of this reduction). - A reduction under the maintenance income test for Youth Allowance is in addition to any reduction to FTB Part A under the FTB Part A maintenance income test for other children. - Please contact Centrelink for advice based on your circumstances.
+- child in a family who attracts maintenance income, the maintenance income test free area is \$1,587.75 per year. - Where a Youth Allowance claimant or recipient is not the only child in a family who attracts maintenance income and the family has at least one FTB eligible child attracting maintenance income, the maintenance income test free area is \$529.25 per year. - Where a Youth Allowance claimant or recipient is not the only child in a family who attracts maintenance income but the family has no FTB eligible children attracting maintenance income: - the maintenance income free area across all of the family's maintained Youth Allowance claimant or recipient children will be \$1,587.75 per year, plus - \$529.25 per year for each maintained Youth Allowance claimant or recipient child after the first. - The maintenance income free area for each of the family's Youth Allowance claimant or recipient children is the value of the maintenance income free area across all of the family's maintained Youth Allowance claimant or recipient children divided by the number of these children. - Maintenance income over the maintenance income free area worked out for each maintained Youth Allowance claimant or recipient will reduce Youth Allowance by 50 cents for each dollar (subject to a 'cap' on the size of this reduction). - A reduction under the maintenance income test for Youth Allowance is in addition to any reduction to FTB Part A under the FTB Part A maintenance income test for other children. - Please contact Centrelink for advice based on your circumstances.